Py-Lambdas/code-challenges/100_essentials/circle/README.md

 ## Tests

-Change directory in your terminal to the `Circle` directory and then run `python -m unittest` to run the tests for this challenge.
+Move your terminal to the directory that contains this README and then run `python -m unittest` to run the tests for this challenge.

 Feel free to reference the tests if you have any confusion about the expected behavior of the Circle class.